 5.11 Licensed Health Care Professional – A person whose legally permitted scope of practice allows him or her to independently perform the activities required for Hepatitis B vaccination and Post-Exposure Evaluation and Follow-up.

-5.12 HBV – Hepatitis B Virus.
+5.12 HBV – hepatitis B virus.

-5.13 HIV – Human Immunodeficiency Virus.
+5.13 HIV – buman immunodeficiency virus.

 5.14 Occupational Exposure – Reasonably anticipated skin, eye, mucus membrane or parenteral contact with blood or other potentially infectious materials that may result from the performance of an employee’s duties.
 (This does not include “Good Samaritan Acts” -- acts in which an employee voluntarily responds to an accident or incident that may place him or herself at risk to exposure to blood or other potentially infectious materials while on the job, but not as part of any express duty of their job.)

-5.15 Other Potentially Infectious Materials – (1) The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid visibly contaminated with blood and all body fluids where it is difficult or impossible to differentiate between body fluids; (2) Any unfixed tissue or organ (other than intact skin) from a human (living or dead) and HIB containing cell or tissue cultures, organ cultures and HIV- or HBV- containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infested with HIV or HBV. (e.g., saliva not in dental procedures, urine and feces are not examples of other potentially infectious materials, unless they are visibly contaminated with blood or where it is difficult to differentiate these fluids or materials from other body fluids).
+5.15 Other Potentially Infectious Materials – (1) The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid visibly contaminated with blood and all body fluids where it is difficult or impossible to differentiate between body fluids (e.g., saliva not in dental procedures, urine and feces are not examples of other potentially infectious materials, unless they are visibly contaminated with blood or where it is difficult to differentiate these fluids or materials from other body fluids).; (2) Any unfixed tissue or organ (other than intact skin) from a human (living or dead); and (3) HIV containing cell or tissue cultures, organ cultures and HIV- or HBV- containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infested with HIV or HBV.

 5.16 Parenteral – Piercing mucous membranes or the skin barrier through such events as needlesticks, human bites, cuts and abrasions.